cs1302uga/cs1302-genlistadt/README.md

 There are different deadline options for this project.
 Students who perform their final submission via the `submit` command before the date/times listed below automatically receive the associated extra credit.
-The late penalty does not applying until after the final date listed.
+The late penalty does not start applying until after the final date listed.

 * **FRI 2019-03-08 (Mar 08) @ 11:55 PM EST (`+20` Extra Credit)**